harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/aws/lambda/aws-lambda-deployments.md

 - Handler (`Handler`): The name of the function within your code that Lambda should call when the function is invoked.
 - AWS IAM role (`Role`): The IAM role that the function should use to access other AWS services or resources.
 You can create an IAM role specifically for the Lambda function, or you can reuse an existing IAM role if it has the necessary permissions.

-For a full list of supported fields, please check out the [AWS Lambda Create Function Request](https://docs.aws.amazon.com/lambda/latest/dg/API_CreateFunction.html)
+For a full list of supported fields, go to [AWS Lambda Create Function Request](https://docs.aws.amazon.com/lambda/latest/dg/API_CreateFunction.html).

 Harness supports all of the popular Git platforms for storing your function definition files.